TedDPig123/TacTile/team/notes/Oct 17.md

 - "customizable dice roller"
 - "data tracking/save"
-- "If we're going to keep track of character stats, we need characters" - Geri we are thinking of having all those character stats merged within characters (as a feature) subfeatures will be created (to have more stuff to do) make the user do everything instead of doing specific terrain, new terrain (button) type in yourself what it does (tiles that are red do this, tiles that are blue do this) this allows more diversity and freedom for the users token? uses the same thing as a character (a tree token (a tree image), to decorate (decorations are going to be using tokens (similar to character tokens. might be interactable?)) tokens are a layer above the tile would each tile represent a grid? a token is as big as a grid space (to make sure it isn't over complicated) (aka the token would be three spaces long instead of just taking one space to block the user from advancing)
-definition: a piece that you can move around, and has information stored within it (there are subclasses for characters, items, etc) just a name/description hp
+- "If we're going to keep track of character stats, we need characters" - Geri
+- The team is thinking about having all character stats be merged within the character token, but carry them as seperate features
+- Instead of doing specific terrain, new terrain (button) type in yourself what it does (tiles that are red do this, tiles that are blue do this)
+- The user will also have the freedom to place it anywhere among the map, at it allows more diversity and freedom
+- Token: The definition of the token just an object that has a name attached to it.
+This could refer to character tokens, a tree token, etc. The real issue will be noting which tokens are and aren't interactible with
+- Also tokens will be placed a layer above the tile (aka the terrain/main layer) and will be big enough to cover a square/a grid space
+-
 # Notes to self:
 - Ask team if I can record their conversation next time (?).
 Mostly to have as back up in case I forget to write something down